monkeytypegame/monkeytype/CONTRIBUTING.md

 1. Inside the backend folder, copy `example.env` to `.env` in the same directory.

 1. Optional - Install [MongoDB-compass](https://www.mongodb.com/try/download/compass?tck=docs_compass).
 This tool can be used to see and manipulate your data visually.
    1. To connect, type `mongodb://localhost:27017` in the connection string box and press connect.
-The monkeytype database will be created and shown` after the server is started.
+The monkeytype database will be created and shown` after the server is started`.

 #### NodeJS

 To install NodeJS, navigate to the NodeJS [website](https://nodejs.org/en/) and download the `xx.xx.x LTS`.

-### Building and Running Monkeytype
+## Building and Running Monkeytype

 Once you have completed the above steps, you are ready to build and run Monkeytype.

 1. Run `npm install` in the project root directory to install dependencies.
 1. Run `npm run start:dev` (`npm run start:dev:nodb` if you skipped the mongo section) to start a local dev server on [port 5000](http://localhost:5000).
 It will watch for changes and rebuild when you edit files in `src/` or `public/` directories.
 Note that rebuilding doesn't happen instantaneously so be patient for changes to appear.
 Use <kbd>Ctrl+C</kbd> to kill it.

-### Standards and Guidelines
+## Standards and Guidelines

 Code style is enforced by [Prettier](https://prettier.io/docs/en/install.html), which automatically runs every time you `git commit` (if you've followed the above instructions properly).